Moments when True Beauty meets Broken Humanity in a thing called Real Life, and other random experiences along the way . . .

 in the keyhole.
 I was almost out of air," she gives me a sideways glance and

-with a small, mischeivous smile, adds,
+with a small, mischeivous smile, adds,"But I found

 the key."